Freezer Not Cooling [Proven Solutions]

 Pull the relay from the compressor and shake it.
 If you hear a rattle, the relay is damaged and needs a replacement.
 The same applies if the relay smells burnt.
 You can opt to test the relay with a multimeter, especially if it is the electrical type.
 Place the meter’s probes on the relay’s start and run terminals.
 If there is no continuity, replace the start relay.

-See also How to Change the Water Filter in a KitchenAid Refrigerator [Detailed Guide]
+See also How to Clean a Samsung Refrigerator [Quick Guide]

 The compressor cannot run smoothly if the start relay is defective.
 That is because the relay is responsible for supplying power for the compressor to start and run.
 It keeps giving the power until the compressor fully stabilizes.
 Without it, the compressor is likely not to run.
 Even if you find a way to bypass the relay and start the compressor, it won’t run for long.